 Colorado child custody laws do not impose a fixed number of days for notice.
 Instead, notice must be given as soon as practicable after a parent decides to relocate.

 Early notice demonstrates good faith and allows time for negotiation between parents.
-An experienced Denver child relocation lawyer at Palmer Family Law can help ensure proper and timely notice to the court and the other parent.Waiting months after planning a move can damage credibility in court.
+An experienced Denver child relocation lawyer at Palmer Family Law can help ensure proper and timely notice to the court and the other parent.Waiting months after planning a move can damage credibility in court, and could very well result in an Order against you.

 What Must the Written Notice Include?

 The written notice must provide enough detail for the court and the other parent to evaluate the proposed move.
-The letter needs to have the intended new address, the reasons for relocation and what it would look like for the other parent after the move.
+The notice needs to have the intended new location (whether city or county), the reasons for relocation and what your proposed parenting time is for the other parent after the move.

 What Happens If the Other Parent Does Not Object?

-If both parents agree, the relocation is handled through a stipulated modification.
+If both parents agree, the relocation is handled through a stipulated modification of parenting time.
 However, the move cannot occur until the court enters a written order approving the new parenting plan.
 Judges typically approve these agreements without a formal hearing if the plan is detailed and workable and it serves the child’s best interests.

 At Palmer Family Law, we help parents prepare agreements that meet court requirements so they can avoid future disputes.